The Complete OSHA

 Who: Chemical manufacturers, importers, distributors and employers

-What: Update workplace labels, hazard communication program and training as necessary
+What: Update workplace labels, hazard communication program and training for substances as necessary

 Who: Employers